-Tayo Aluko.
-Writer, Performer.
+Tayo Aluko, Writer, Performer.
 Tayo was born in Nigeria, and now lives in Liverpool, where he worked previously as an architect.
 He has fronted orchestras as baritone soloist in concert halls, and has also performed lead roles in such operas and musicals as Nabucco, Kiss Me Kate and Anything Goes.
 His first play, CALL MR ROBESON has won numerous awards at festivals in the UK and Canada, as well as highly favourable reviews in the press - most notably in The Guardian and on BBC Radio 4.
-He has toured the play around the UK, the USA, Canada, Jamaica and Nigeria, including New York's Carnegie Hall in 2012.
-He delivers a lecture/concert called PAUL ROBESON - THE GIANT, IN A NUTSHELL, andanother one titled FROM BLACK AFRICA TO THE WHITE HOUSE: a talk about Black Political Resistance, illustrated with spirituals.
+He has toured it around the UK, the USA, Canada, Jamaica and Nigeria, including New York's Carnegie Hall in 2012.
+He delivers a lecture/concert called PAUL ROBESON - THE GIANT, IN A NUTSHELL, and another one titled FROM BLACK AFRICA TO THE WHITE HOUSE: a talk about Black Political Resistance, illustrated with spirituals.
 He researched, wrote and narrated to camera a piece on West African History before the Trans-Atlantic Slave Trade, which forms part of the permanent exhibit at Liverpool's International Slavery Museum.
 His 15-minute play, HALF MOON, which also deals with ancient Africa, has been performed several times in the UK.
-He has developed a piece titled WHAT HAPPENS? featuring the writings of African American Langston Hughes, for performance with live jazz accompaniment.
+His has developed a piece titled WHAT HAPPENS? featuring the writings of African American Langston Hughes, for performance with live jazz accompaniment.
 He has been published in The Guardian, The Morning Star, NERVE Magazine, Modern Ghana and Searchlight Magazine.
-JUST AN ORDINARY LAWYER premiered at the Edinburgh Fringe in August 2016, and featured in the National Black Theatre Festival in Winston-Salem, USA last August.
+JUST AN ORDINARY LAWYER premiered at the 2016 Edinburgh Fringe, and featured in the National Black Theatre Festival in Winston-Salem, USA last August, and ath the Harare International Festival of the Arts, Zimbabwe in May 2018.